GaiaNet-AI/docs/docs/user-guide/api-reference.md

 ### Embedding

-The `embedding` endpoint can compute embeddings for user queries or file chunks.
+The `embeddings` endpoint computes embeddings for user queries or file chunks.

 **Request**